top of page

 • A combination of the two: outsource the parts you don't enjoy

-To avoid constantly creating new content, do these 5 things well.
+To avoid constantly creating new content marketing, do these 5 things well.

 Not every person in the public eye needs to constantly create new content, but it helps.
 Whatever your answer to the question above, I'll tell you what you do need.